GhostCodes/jade/README.md

 Jade
 ====

 A [Ghost](http://github.com/tryghost/ghost/) theme loosely based on a [Website](https://github.com/hxkclan/hxkclan.github.io) i made earlier.
+Which was based on a mix between Google Now and [Material Design principles](http://www.google.com/design/spec/what-is-material/environment.html).

 #Design & features
-- Loosely based on [Material Design principles](http://www.google.com/design/spec/what-is-material/environment.html); so simple, no fuss, it just works.
+- As it's material design based - it's simple, no header images and stuff, no fuss, it just works.
-- No header image - it's just plain and simple
 - Shows post date/tags in post header
 - Shows author info at bottom of each post
 - Shows pagination when available (aka when there are enough posts)